caonhatduc9/ToeicExam/README.md

 # ToeicExam

-Due to the increasing demand for English.
+due to the increasing demand for English.
 There are many standards for assessing English proficiency.
-In particular, Toeic is often used in university environments, so we made the app.
+In particular, Toeic is often used in a university environment, so we have made an application for users to assess their English level.

 ## 📦 Installation